Don-Assamongkol1/programming-analyst-interview-test/readme.md

 - Do copy operations in `Pandas` like grouping and joining
 - Write SQL

+### Important

-> Important: This task is not timed or “restricted” in any way.
+- This task is not restricted in any way.
 So feel free to use Google, Stack Overflow, textbooks, etc. The only thing you cannot do is ask a friend for help!

+- This task should not take you longer than 2 hours.
+If it does, **please stop**.
+This test is **not** designed to be an all-day assignment!

 ## Instructions